5.3. Advanced features#

 Important

-This option requires at least that the build system for the module is reconfigured after changing it.
+This option requires at least that the build system for the project is reconfigured after changing it.
 This is done using the kde-builder --reconfigure module command.

 Note